2024-learn/dns-deep-dive/README.md

 ### 1. __Name Space:__

-- Name space is about how domain names are structured and used in terms of what makes a name valid, what kind of format it should have, what characters and symbols are allowed in it. as well as how names are interpreted
+- Name space is about how domain names are structured and used in terms of what makes a name valid, what kind of format it should have, what characters and symbols are allowed in it, as well as how names are interpreted.
   - __Domain Name Format:__
     - From left to right:
       - Root: represented by a dot `.`